Average Cost of Homeowners Insurance in Georgia

 Check rates and ask about discounts

 Start with MoneyGeek's calculator for a Georgia baseline, then contact insurers directly about discount programs.
-Security systems, claim-free histories, newer roofs and bundling all bring rates down.
-But you have to ask because insurers won't apply every available discount automatically.
+Security systems and a claim-free history bring the biggest rate cuts, with extra savings available for newer roofs and bundled policies.
+Ask directly, since insurers don't apply every discount automatically.

 3. 3